mkol5222/katacoda-scenarios/te-with-curl/step2.md

 We are going to use TE cloud emulation service.
-Access and quota is controlled via API key.
+Access and quota is controlled by API key.
 You should get your own based on API SKU in Check Point User Center.

 `TEAPIKEY=TE_API_KEY_O54cnvD0G7Va3Lb2ZqnLAvt6Y9so03ywmcO32p5o`{{execute}}